Teembokeem/WDI_work/work/w07/d04/instructor/mongoose_2/schema_example/README.md

 herself.
 I mean, she want's her charm bracelet to represent who she is, right?

-1. No more charms from Mom!
-2. Only charms that are made of silver, gold, ceramic, or shell allowed.
+1. Only charms that are made of silver, gold, ceramic, or shell allowed.
-3. Any charms worth less than $10 or more than $50 are not allowed.
+2. Any charms worth less than $10 or more than $50 are not allowed.
+3. Only Sophia, Grammy, and Uncle Colin can purchase charms (no more charms from Mom)!
 4. If a charm is a cross, it can only come from Grammy.
 5. If a charm's theme is "Life Experience," then there *must* be a description.

+Check each of these with failing (and passing) charms.